roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

    Figure 14. *SangerRead* page - quality trimming plot.

 If we only see primary and secondary sequences in the table, we will loose some variations.
 Chromatogram is very helpful to check the peak resolution. :ref:`Figure 15<SangerAlignment_ShinyApp_14>` shows the panel of plotting chromatogram.
 Users can change four parameters: :code:`Base Number Per Row`, :code:`Height Per Row`, :code:`Signal Ratio Cutoff`, and :code:`Show Trimmed Region`.
-Among them, :code:`Signal Ratio Cutoff` is a key parameter.
+Among them, :code:`Signal Ratio Cutoff` is the key parameter.
 If its value is default value 0.33, it indicates that the lower peak should be at least 1/3rd as high as the higher peak for it count as a secondary peak.

 .. _SangerAlignment_ShinyApp_14:
 .. figure::  ../image/SangerAlignment_ShinyApp_14.png